danpaul/web_development_2_demo_code/week-1-demo-code-stock-list/README.md

 ## About

-This project contains a simple counter app.
+This project contains a simple stock app.

 Run the following to get started: